NVIDIA (NASDAQ:NVDA) Earns Buy Rating from Credit Suisse Group

-Credit Suisse Group reissued their buy rating on shares of NVIDIA (NASDAQ:NVDA) in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+Credit Suisse Group restated their buy rating on shares of NVIDIA (NASDAQ:NVDA) in a report issued on Tuesday, Borsen Zeitung reports.
 The brokerage currently has a $620.00 price target on the computer hardware maker’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 24th.
-Investors of record on Wednesday, September 2nd will be paid a dividend of $0.16 per share.
-The ex-dividend date is Tuesday, September 1st.
-This represents a $0.64 annualized dividend and a yield of 0.13%.
-NVIDIA’s dividend payout ratio (DPR) is 13.94%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 24th.
+Stockholders of record on Wednesday, September 2nd will be paid a $0.16 dividend.
+This represents a $0.64 annualized dividend and a dividend yield of 0.13%.
+The ex-dividend date of this dividend is Tuesday, September 1st.
+NVIDIA’s dividend payout ratio (DPR) is currently 13.94%.

 About NVIDIA